-GetQuorum is an online proxy voting and AGM notice distribution service that helps condo corporations reach quorum, pass bylaws, and save on printing costs.
+GetQuorum is an online proxy voting and AGM notice distribution service that helps condos corporations and associations increase voter turnout, pass bylaws, and save on printing costs.

 What is Quorum?

-Quorum is the minimum number of condo units required to participate in an Owner's Meeting, like an Annual General Meeting (AGM), in order for its proceedings to be deemed valid.
-Under Ontario’s Condominium Act, 1998 (the Condominium Act) quorum is 25% of condo units.
+Quorum is the minimum number of condo units required to participate in an Owner's Meeting (eg. Annual General Meeting) in order for its proceedings to be deemed valid.
+For example, under Ontario’s Condominium Act quorum is 25% of all condo units.

 What is a Bylaw?

-Bylaws are legally binding rules that govern how a condo is run.
+Bylaws are legally binding rules that govern how a condo / association is run.
 Bylaws are proposed by the Board of Directors and approved by a majority of owners at a Meeting.
-Bylaws (which are found in the Condominium Declaration, which is like the constitution of a condo)) detail the responsibilities of condo directors, how annual general meetings are run, the collection of condo fees, the maintenance and use of common elements, and responsibilities of the unit owner.
+Bylaws (which are found in the condo's documents) detail the responsibilities of condo directors, how annual general meetings are run, the collection of condo fees, the maintenance and use of common elements, and responsibilities of the unit owner.
 In order for bylaws to be passed, more than 50% of all units must vote in favour -- and in order to even hold a vote for the bylaw, at least 50% of units must be in attendance.